probmods/probmods2/chapters/process-models.md

 If we take the algorithms for inference as psychological hypotheses, then the approximation and resource-usage characteristics of the algorithms will be the signature phenomena of interest.

+# How is uncertainty represented?

+A signature of probabilistic ("Bayesian") cognitive models is the central role of uncertainty.
+Generative models, our main notion of knowledge, capture uncertain causal processes.
+After making observations or assumptions, Infer captures uncertain answers.
+At the computational level we work with this uncertainty by manipulating distribution objects, without needing to explore (much) how they are created or represented.
+Yet cognitively there is a key algorithmic question: how is uncertainty represented in the human mind?

+We have at least three very different possible answers to this question:

+- Explicit representation of probabilities.
+- Parametric representation of distribution families.
+- Sampling-based representations.
+-->

 <!--TODO: describe some of the research in this direction.

  - one and done.